elastic/ecs/rfcs/text/0030-linux-event-model.md

 - group.supplemental (type: group)

 This will require involvement from the ECS team to add this support to the existing tooling.
+An issue has been created for this and can be found here https://github.com/elastic/ecs/issues/1736

 ## Concerns